Mercedes-Benz Sprinter: Third generation (2019–present, VS30)

-The third-generation Sprinter debuted on 6 February 2018 at the Mercedes-Benz logistics center in Duisburg and was available to purchase from June 2018.
+The third-generation Sprinter debuted on 6 February 2018, at the Mercedes-Benz logistics center in Duisburg and was available to purchase from June 2018.
 It is the first generation to include a front-wheel-drive van in the line-up.
 A new range of standard and optional technology and comfort features were made available.

 To prepare for the third-generation van, in 2015, Mercedes-Benz Vans decided to switch North American Sprinter production to complete knock-down kit (CKD) assembly, kicking off an expansion of the Ladson factory in 2016, and the first Ladson-built Sprinter rolled off the assembly line in September 2018.
 The Freightliner version was discontinued after the 2021 model year as part of the Daimler Truck divestment in the Freightliner brand in October 2021.

-The third generation Sprinter was updated for the 2023 model year in the U.S., offering a new, all-time all-wheel-drive option with retirement of the selectable "4x4" option; additionally, a 2 liter 4-cylinder OM654 engine replaced the previous diesel engines with a standard and high output tunings offered.
+The third generation Sprinter was updated for the 2023 model year in the U.S., offering a new, all-time all-wheel-drive option with retirement of the selectable "4×4" option; additionally, a 2.0L 4-cylinder OM654 engine replaced the previous diesel engines with standard and high-output tunings offered.
 Power steering was updated to electromechanical from hydraulic.

+In Spring 2024 the European market front wheel drive variant (designation 910) that had been available from the third generation launch was discontinued.
+Front wheel drive Sprinters can be visually distinguished by their unique wheelbase which is different to all others (see how the rear wheels are pushed closer to the rear bumper).

 eSprinter

+eSprinter 1.0 (2019-2023)

-The first eSprinter was announced in February 2018.
+The first variant of the eSprinter (replaced in 2023 by the new variant) was announced in February 2018.
 It is a large battery-electric van based on the third-generation Sprinter with a unique front-wheel drive chassis; production of the eSprinter commenced at Düsseldorf in December 2019 for European markets.
 It is equipped with one of two batteries, with a usable/gross battery capacity of 35/41 (3 modules) or 47/55 kW-hr (4 modules), and is driven by an electric traction motor with an output of 85 kW and 295 Nm.
 Initially, it was available exclusively as a high-roof panel van with a cargo capacity of 10.5 m3.

 Winter endurance testing under arctic conditions reduced range to 100 km.
 The production vehicles have an estimated range of 115 or 168 km for the 41 or 55 kW-hr batteries, giving an energy consumption of 32.5 or 37.1 kWh/100km, respectively, under Directive 692/2008/EC test requirements.
 The gross vehicle weight rating is 3500 kg; given the maximum payload is 891 or 1040 kg for the 55 or 41 kW-hr battery, respectively, the kerb weight is 2360–2609 kg, and a single battery module is estimated to weigh 250 kg.